-- Galileo High Accuracy Service (HAS) which will provide cost-effective solutions with very good performance, enabling users all around the world to achieve sub-meter level positioning accuracy that are essential for safety-critical applications, such as automated driving. - Galileo Commercial Authentication Service (CAS), providing a controlled access and authentication function to users. - Galileo Public Regulated Service (PRS), restricted to government-authorised users, for sensitive applications that require a high level of service continuity.
+- Galileo High Accuracy Service (HAS) which will provide cost-effective solutions with very good performance, enabling users all around the world to achieve 20 centimeter positioning accuracy that are essential for many applications, such as automated driving. - Galileo Commercial Authentication Service (CAS), providing a controlled access and authentication function to users. - Galileo Public Regulated Service (PRS), restricted to government-authorised users, for sensitive applications that require a high level of service continuity.

-4.11.1.2 Relevant spectrum harmonisation decisions:
+4.8.2.2 Relevant spectrum harmonisation decisions: